leonp84/code-institute-project-5/README.md

 # Overview

 Heritage Company is a fully operative e-commerce platform selling luxury watches from the well-known Swiss brands _Breitling_, _Tag Heuer_, _Omega_ and _Tissot_.
-Customers can browser products and make purchases through a functioning checkout system that includes email verification.
+Customers can browse products and make purchases through a functioning checkout and payment system that includes email verification.
 The site and product display have been carefully designed to be visually appealing to the targeted demographic.

 # UX